 He then pulls out a cigarette and asks if you want a smoke.
 You said you stopped smoking when you stopped drinking.
 He takes you to the spot where his grandfather almost died falling down the canyon, and it was the third tree he clung onto that gave him enough time for the village people to send a rope to lift him up.
 Since then, his grandfather earned the nickname “Nine Lives,” and now Sonni’s name is “Nine Lives Jr.”

 You look down and it is a deep chasm about 40 meters high, waterfalls on the horizon.
 You can see the river flowing.

 The first time you slid down the stream of the current, the small rapids took you down, you sunk in, the water went into your nose, and you were completely blind.
-Discombobulated, unsure of when you’ll surface, or whether you’ll surface or not, fear, panic, and shock stun you like a jellyfish.
+Discombobulated, unsure of when you’ll surface, or whether you’ll even surface or not; fear, panic, and shock stun you like a jellyfish.
 For a split second, the terror overcomes you at the thought of Roxy at home waiting for you so you must survive to come back to her.

 The French couple are adept, but you are having trouble breathing.
 Your lungs have been through 15 years of smoking and 9 months of meth.
 Now at 35, you are beginning to finally sober up, clean your body, and treat yourself kindly.
-Multiple times, Sonni would hold his arms out and you would take it every time, even when you did not need it.
+Multiple times, Sonni would hold his arms out and you would take them every time, even when you did not need them.
 You enjoyed his chivalry.